-The declaration should be placed in client/src/margo_client.h, and the definition should go in client/src/margo_client.c.
+The declaration should be placed in client/src/margo_client.h, and the definition should go in client/src/margo_client.c... code-block:: C int invoke_client_mount_rpc();

-int invoke_client_mount_rpc(unifyfs_client client, ...);

-A handle for the RPC is obtained using create_handle(), which takes the the id of the RPC as its only parameter.
-The RPC is actually initiated using forward_to_server(), where the RPC handle, input struct address, and RPC timeout are given as parameters.
+A handle for the RPC is obtained using margo_create(), which takes the server address and the id of the RPC as parameters.
+The RPC is actually initiated using margo_forward(), where the RPC handle and input struct are supplied.
 Use margo_get_output() to obtain the returned output parameters struct, and release it with margo_free_output().
 Finally, margo_destroy() is used to release the RPC handle.
 See the existing invocation functions for more info.

-Note: The general workflow for creating new RPC functions is the same if you want to invoke an RPC on the server, and execute it on the client.
+The general workflow for creating new RPC functions is the same if you want to invoke an RPC on the server, and execute it on the client.
 One difference is that you will have to pass NULL to the last parameter of MARGO_REGISTER() on the server, and on the client the last parameter to MARGO_REGISTER() will be the name of the RPC handler function.
 To execute RPCs on the client it needs to be started in Margo as a SERVER, and the server needs to know the address of the client where the RPC will be executed.
 The client has already been configured to do those two things, so the only change going forward is how MARGO_REGISTER() is called depending on where the RPC is being executed (client or server).